ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

         print(json_line)
 ```

-With this piece of code `for line in response.iter_lines():`, we iterate over each line of data received from the response object. iter_lines() is a method provided by the requests library to iterate over the response content line by line.
+With this piece of code `for line in response.iter_lines():`, we iterate over each line of data received from the response object. `iter_lines()` is a method provided by the requests library to iterate over the response content line by line.
 With `if line:` we check for data.
-With `decoded_line = line.decode('utf-8')`, if there is data in the line, it is decoded from bytes to a string using UTF-8 encoding.
-The decode() method is used to decode byte sequences into strings.
-With `json_line = json.loads(decoded_line)`, once the line of data is decoded, it is assumed to be in JSON format, and the loads() method from the json module is used to parse the JSON data into a Python dictionary.
+With `if line: decoded_line = line.decode('utf-8')`, if there is data in the line, it is decoded from bytes to a string using UTF-8 encoding.
+The `decode()` method is used to decode byte sequences into strings.
+With `json_line = json.loads(decoded_line)`, once the line of data is decoded, it is assumed to be in JSON format, and the `loads()` method from the json module is used to parse the JSON data into a Python dictionary.
 Finally, it is printed. this is the final code:

 ```python
 import requests